industrial-edge/ethernet-ip-getting-started/docs/Usage.md

   - [Read data](#read-data)
   - [Use Data Service](#use-data-service)

-Via the IE Flow Creator, we can write and read the Ethernet IP data.
+Via the IE Flow Creator, we can write and read the EtherNet/IP data.

-The used flow can be downloaded [here](/src/flow.json) and imported into the IE Flow Creator, that is running on the same IED as the Ethernet IP connector.
+The used flow can be downloaded [here](/src/flow.json) and imported into the IE Flow Creator, that is running on the same IED as the Ethernet IP Connector.

 ## Read metadata